Stray/robotlegs-utilities-DeferredCommandQueue/README.md

 		// by default, the command will only be added if it has never been in the queue.
 		// pass true as the 2nd parameter if you really want to repeat it deferredCommandQueue.addCommandToQueue(SomeCommand, true);
 	}

+##### An alternative implementation - where you're receiving payload on an event that determines the commands to add:

+	// this command is mapped to the data loading request event instead of RunNextDeferredCommand

+	[Inject]
+	public var deferredCommandQueue:IDeferredCommandQueue;

+	[Inject]
+	public var dataRequestEvent:DataRequestEvent;

+	// your commands might be stored in a lookup object that allows you to retrieve them using the data request payload
+	// so that UserData is mapped to LoadUserDataCommand etc.
+	[Inject]
+	public var dataLoadingCommandsLookup:IDataCommandsLookup;

+	override public function execute():void
+	{

+		var dataRequestTypes:Vector.<Class> = dataRequestEvent.dataRequestTypes;

+		for each (var nextDataClass:Class in dataRequestTypes)
+		{
+			var dataLoadingCommandClass:CommandClass = dataLoadingCommandsLookup.getCommandForDataClass(nextDataClass);
+			deferredCommandQueue.addCommandToQueue(dataLoadingCommandClass);
+		}

+	    // now run the RunNextDeferredCommand (or you could simply map it to the same event as this one but afterwards) var runNextDeferredCommand:Command = injector.instantiate(RunNextDeferredCommand);
+		runNextDeferredCommand.execute();

+	}